Keep-Current/Engine/src/decider/README.md

 ## Objective:
-To decide if a document should enter the aggregated user's document list
+To decide if a document should enter the aggregated user's document list.

 ### Input:
-- user's key interest topics
+- retrieve from the DB users key interest topics (represented as a vector)
-- user's historical document lists, and their feedbacks
-- the parsed document
+- a parsed document representation (vector? matrix?)
-- relevance probabilities (outputs from the classifier)

 ### ouput:
+- the distance between each user's vector to the given document

+OR:

-- the probability of having the given document in the aggregated list
+- the probability of a positve relation between a certain document to the users' interest vector